Alniarez/alniarez-web/_posts/2021-04-02-getting-started-heaps.md

 It is not like no one knows about it.
 There is an active community, some discord server and a few blog entries; But for sure it is not as popular as many other options.

 Maybe this posts will turn into a decent source of knowledge (probably not  ¯\\_(ツ)_/¯ ).
-In any case I will be documentingmy process as I try to learn, use, and eventually master Heaps.io, or my decadent downward spiral into giving up.
+In any case I will be documenting my process as I try to learn, use, and eventually master Heaps.io, or my decadent downward spiral into giving up.

 Well, first things go first: installing all I need into my development environment.
 I'm currently running Manjaro version 5.9.16.

 ## Installing Heaps.io on Manjaro